encircled/Joiner/README.md

 # Overview

-Joiner is a Java library that allows the creation of type-safe JPA queries.
+Joiner is a Java library that enables the creation of type-safe JPA queries.
 It is designed for applications with complex domain models that require extensive use of query joins.

 Joiner can be used either as a replacement for, or in conjunction with, QueryDSL.
 It leverages the QueryDSL APT Maven plugin for entity metamodel generation.
 See more about QueryDSL installation at [QueryDSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration).